-New Development Public Sewer Available Public Sewer Not Available Commercial or Industrial Connect to public sewer Extend and connect to public sewer Multi-Family Connect to public sewer Extend and connect to public sewer Land Division Resulting in 3 Lots or More Connect to public sewer Extend and connect to public sewer Land Division Resulting in 2 Lots Connect to public sewer Install OSS ^{1,2,3} Single-Family or Two-Family Connect to public sewer Install OSS 3 Existing Development Public Sewer Available Public Sewer Not Available Alteration of any existing development type which Connect to public sewer Continue use of existing necessitates expansion of existing OSS OSS 3 Continuation, Repair, or Alteration of any Connect to public sewer Continue use of existing development type which does not necessitate OSS expansion of existing OSS
+Commercial or Industrial Connect to public sewer Extend and connect to public sewer Multi-Family Connect to public sewer Extend and connect to public sewer Land Division Resulting in 3 Lots or More Connect to public sewer Extend and connect to public sewer Land Division Resulting in 2 Lots Connect to public sewer Install OSS ^{1,2} Single-Family or Two-Family Connect to public sewer Install OSS Existing Development Public Sewer Available Public Sewer Not Available Alteration of any existing development type which Connect to public sewer Continue use of existing necessitates expansion of existing OSS OSS Continuation, Repair, or Alteration of any Connect to public sewer Continue use of existing development type which does not necessitate OSS expansion of existing OSS

-- 1 Where any lot in the land division equals or exceeds double the minimum lot size allowed when public sewer is available shall demonstrate how public sewer service can be made available to all lots within the division. - 2 When sewer becomes available to any lot within a land division approved after the effective date of this ordinance, it shall be deemed available to all lots within said land division. - 3 Installation or expansion of an OSS will not be approved unless the lot owner agrees to pay a proportionate share of the cost to make sewer available to the lot. - B. Exceptions.
+- 1 Divisions resulting in lots equal to or exceeding double the minimum lot size allowed when public sewer is available shall demonstrate how public sewer service can be made available to all lots within the division. - 2 When sewer becomes available to any lot within a land division approved after the effective date of this ordinance, it shall be deemed available to all lots within said land division. - B. Exceptions.
 The following exceptions are permitted to the requirements of Table 13.08.070-1: Sewage and Wastewater Disposal Connection Requirements: - 1.
 The installation, modification, and continued use of an OSS is also subject to the controls adopted by the county or state health officials. - 2.
 Any lot to which public sewer is not available has the option to extend and connect to public sewer. - 3.
 Lots granted relief after appeal under SMC 13.08.078.